LEADING OFF: Unbeaten Musgrove starts for Padres at Wrigley

 Said Knebel: “The decision has been made.
 I’m going to go do my job.”

-Thomson indicated that the Phillies will use a closer-by-committee approach for the time being, with Seranthony Dominiguez as the likely recipient of most save opportunities.
+Thomson indicated that the Phillies will use a closer-by-committee approach for the time being, with Seranthony Dominguez the likely recipient of most save opportunities.

 HADER AWAY